Tawling/Morechids/README.md

   * If true, block breaking particles will appear when a block is converted.

 ### Performance Concerns and Behavior Oddities
 In order to locate blocks to convert, flowers must search the surrounding area for valid candidates.
-This requires checking every block within the flower's range, meaning a volume of `(2*range + 1)^2 + 2*rangeY` blocks.
-For a flower with `range` of 5 and `rangeY` of 3 (like the *default* Orechid), this would mean ***127 blocks every tick***.
+This requires checking every block within the flower's range, meaning a volume of `(2*range + 1)^2 * (2*rangeY + 1) - 1` blocks.
+For a flower with `range` of 5 and `rangeY` of 3 (like the *default* Orechid), this would mean ***846 blocks every tick***.
+Keep this in mind when setting the range of your flower.

 Setting the `rangeCheckInterval` value to 20, for example, would allow this check to occur once every second, rather than once every tick.
 There are a few optimizations in the code to prevent this check from occurring when it is not necessary (such as if a flower has less mana than its `manaCost`), but for the most part please keep this in mind when selecting a flower range.

-The `rangeCheckInterval` value *will* have a noticeable effect on the flower's behavior, in that it will potentially cause some variation in the effective `cooldown` value for a flower.
+The `rangeCheckInterval` value *will* have an effect on the flower's behavior, in that it will potentially cause some variation in the effective `cooldown` value for a flower.
 If a block is placed in the tick right after the range check last occurred, it will not be detected until the next range check occurs.
-Because of this, for a flower with a `timeCost` less than its `rangeCheckInterval`, it will not detect the block until the next range check occurs *regardless of whether the `cooldown` is ready or not*.
+Because of this, for a flower with a `timeCost` less than its `rangeCheckInterval`, it will not detect the block until the next range check occurs.

+There will be a better explanation here eventually, but hopefully this gets the idea across.

 # Adding Recipes
 Adding recipes to a Morechid is very straight forward and simply requires the use of a **CraftTweaker** script.